Brett-Kennedy/FormulaFeatures/README.md

 ```
 This continues until there is no longer improvement, or a limit specified by a hyperparameter, commonly max_iterations, is reached.

-The tool does limits number of original columns considered when input has many.
+The tool does limit the number of original columns considered when the input data has many columns.
 As it is common for datasets to contain hundreds of columns, creating even pairwise engineered features can invite overfitting as well as excessive time discovering the engineered features.
 So, where datasets have large numbers of columns, only the most predictive are considered after the first iteration.
+The subsequent iterations perform as normal; there is simply a reduction of the original features used at the beginning.

 Note: the tool provides strictly feature engineering, and may return more features than are necessary or useful for some models.
 As such, subsequent feature selection will still be necessary in most cases.

 ## Comparison to other Feature Engineering Tools

-The tool uses the fit-tranform pattern the same as that used by sklearn's PolynomialFeatures and many other feature engineering tools.
+The tool uses the fit-tranform pattern, the same as that used by sklearn's PolynomialFeatures and many other feature engineering tools.
 And so, it is easy to substitute this tool for others to determine which is the most useful for any given project.

 FormulaFeatures is similar to [ArithmeticFeatures](https://github.com/Brett-Kennedy/ArithmeticFeatures), which will create arithmetic combinations of each pair of original numeric features, based on simply operations (+, -, *, and /).
 This tool, however, differs in that: